arbal/awesome-stars/README.md

 - [fiatjaf/awesome-jq](https://github.com/fiatjaf/awesome-jq) - A curated list of awesome jq tools and resources.
 - [adde88/openwrt-useful-tools](https://github.com/adde88/openwrt-useful-tools) - A repo containing different tools compiled specifically for the Hak5 WiFi Pineapple MK6 and MK7.
 - [zbeekman/launchctl-tasks](https://github.com/zbeekman/launchctl-tasks) - A set of short & sweet `launchctl` plists for automating boring tasks on macOS 🤖🍏
+- [danb35/freenas-iocage-nextcloud](https://github.com/danb35/freenas-iocage-nextcloud) - Script to create an iocage jail on FreeNAS for the latest Nextcloud 20 release, including Caddy, MariaDB or PostgreSQL, and Let's Encrypt
 - [herrjemand/awesome-webauthn](https://github.com/herrjemand/awesome-webauthn) - A curated list of awesome WebAuthn/FIDO2 resources
 - [sindresorhus/awesome-nodejs](https://github.com/sindresorhus/awesome-nodejs) - :zap: Delightful Node.js packages and resources
 - [Brunty/awesome-checker-services](https://github.com/Brunty/awesome-checker-services) - ✅ List of links to the various checkers out there on the web for sites, domains, security etc.